Elizabeth Whyte MBACP (Sen.Accred.) Counselling and Psychotherapy in Twyford, near Winchester

 When might it be helpful to seek Counselling or Psychotherapy

 Talking through what is happening in a confidential setting with a Counsellor or Psychotherapist who is trained to listen carefully and help to make sense of life's events can make all the difference.
-It can make it possible to develop fresh insights about what has been happening.
+It can make empower a person towards developing fresh insights about what has been happening.
 These insights can lead towards new ways of coping.

 It often takes a lot of courage to engage in the process of therapy, and sometimes it can happen that a person feels worse before they start to feel better.
-But as situations and memories get talked through and reflected on a sense of relief can come as things become clearer and unhelpful patterns of behaviour are unlocked.
+But as situations and memories get talked through and reflected on a sense of relief can come as things become clearer.
+Unhelpful patterns of behaviour are unlocked.

 Psychotherapy and Counselling can also be profoundly beneficial and creative in situations where someone is asking themselves the big questions about hopes, aspirations and disappointments in life.
 Possibly they feel stuck and unable to see any ways forward.
-Perhaps they feel sad and lost after changes which have occurred.
-Maybe there is a disappointment that their life has not turned out as they had hoped and their aspirations have not been fulfilled.
+Perhaps they feel sad and lost after changes have occurred.
+Maybe there is a disappointment that life has not turned out as they had hoped and aspirations remain unfulfilled.
 The opportunity to reflect on such questions with a Counsellor or Psychotherapist can enable these important and profound issues to be addressed and taken seriously.
+This can prove to be potentially hugely liberating.

 "When we are no longer able to change a situation - we are challenged to change ourselves."